CarolinaCrespi/AI-Assisted-Python-Projects/Distribution_Generator/README.md

 ### Available Distribution Types

 1. **Uniform Distribution:**
-   In the script `uniform_distribution.py`, this function generates a uniform distribution where each group receives approximately the same portion of the total number of objects.
+   In the script `uniform_distribution.py`, this function generates a uniform distribution where each group receives the same portion of the total number of objects.
 Small differences are adjusted to ensure the total is correct.

 2. **Increasing Distribution:**
    In the script `increasing_distribution.py`, this function creates a distribution where each group receives a progressively larger portion of the total number of objects.
 The distribution is scaled to match the total number of objects.